Michael Erlewine

-John Michael Erlewine (/ˈɜrlwaɪn/; born July 18, 1941) is an American musician, astrologer, photographer, publisher, and Internet entrepreneur who founded the music online database site AllMusic (previously known as All Music Guide) in 1991.
+John Michael Erlewine (/ˈɜrlwaɪn/; born July 18, 1941) is an American musician, astrologer, TV host, photographer, publisher, and Internet entrepreneur who founded the music online database site AllMusic (previously known as All Music Guide) in 1991.

-Career
+Biography

+Early life

-Erlewine has had several careers.
-As a musician, he was active in the Michigan folk scene in the late 1950s and early 1960s.
+Erlewine was born in Lancaster, Pennsylvania, he has had several careers.
+As a musician, he was active in the Michigan folk music scene in the late 1950s and early 1960s.
 In 1961, he hitchhiked with Bob Dylan, and traveled to Greenwich Village in Lower Manhattan, New York; Venice, a Los Angeles neighborhood; and San Francisco.

+Music career

-He and his brother Dan began a blues band called the Prime Movers, which regularly played in Chicago; other members included "Blue" Gene Tyranny (Robert Sheff).
+Erlewine, along with his younger brother Dan began a blues band called the Prime Movers, which regularly played in Chicago; other members included "Blue" Gene Tyranny (Robert Sheff).
 When the drummer left, the band replaced him with Iggy Pop (James Osterberg), then 18 years old.
 The Prime Movers gave him the nickname "Iggy" as he had played in the band The Iguanas.
 According to biographer Jim Ambrose, the two years Osterberg which was in the band made him aware of "art, politics, and experimentation."

+Astrology

 In 1977, Erlewine founded Matrix Software.
 He was the first person to program astrology on microcomputers and make astrological programs available to the astrological community.
 He has published more than forty books on astrology and related topics.

+Honours

 Michael Erlewine and his band, the Prime Movers, were inducted into the Michigan Rock and Roll Legends Hall of Fame in 2015.